inmanta/inmanta-core/docs/quickstart.rst

 .. warning::

     When using modules from a private git repo, use the following command to enable agents forwarding.
-(In this case, compiling from the server is not possible)

     .. code-block:: sh